»

 For

-continue to receive the same invoice from the
+to receive the same invoice from the utility that you

 ^Top